 E-bike Fatalities

 Electric bicycles (e-bikes) have become increasingly popular in recent years.
 E-bikes are convenient, eco-friendly, and a cost-effective alternative to traditional commuting methods.
 As the popularity of e-bikes has surged, so has the number of fatalities.
-In this analysis, we look at trends and demographics associated with e-bike fatalities from 2018 to 2022 through data provided by NEISS, U.S. Consumer Product Safety Commission.
+In this analysis, we look at trends and demographics associated with e-bike fatalities in the United States from 2018 to 2022 through data provided by NEISS, U.S. Consumer Product Safety Commission.

 What is an E-bike?